 In a nutshell, we are part of a community of recyclers who post items they want to get rid of or are in need of.
 We briefly wrote about this on our earlier post 6 Creative Ways to Sustain your Craft Habit.
 Back in the Spring, a fellow member sent an email advising they had a bag full of corks to give away.
 We jumped on this as soon as we saw it and voila, the corks were ours.

 We wanted to make a free standing star that could sit on top of the fireplace mantle.
-The intention was for Christmas decor but it turns out, that the star will look great all year round!
+The intention was for Christmas decor but it turns out, that the star looks great year round!

-Supplies Needed for this DIY Upcycled Wine Cork Star:
+Supplies Needed for this Wine Cork Crafts Project:

 - x103 wine corks (Amazon affiliate link)

 - Glue Gun and a good amount of clear glue sticks (you can never have too many)

 - Acrylic Paint, white

 - Mod Podge – matte finish (Amazon affiliate link)

 - Loose Glitter